-We use the UN Nations Convention of the Rights of the Child at the forefront of our minds in interacting with children and their families.
+We use the UN Nations Convention of the Rights of the Child at the forefront of our minds in interacting with children and their families as well as the Child Safety Standards.
+Each child's safety is paramount.

 Image of the child